hyperledger/indy-node/docs/requests.md

     NYM's alias.

-If there is no NYM transaction with the specified DID (`dest`), then it can be considered as creation of a new DID.
+If there is no NYM transaction with the specified DID (`did`), then it can be considered as creation of a new DID.

-If there is a NYM transaction with the specified DID (`dest`),  then this is update of existing DID.
+If there is a NYM transaction with the specified DID (`did`),  then this is update of existing DID.
 In this case we can specify only the values we would like to override.
 All unspecified values remain the same.
-So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `dest` and `verkey` only. `role` and `alias` will stay the same.
+So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `did` and `verkey` only. `role` and `alias` will stay the same.

 *Request Example*:
 ```
 {

+    'reqType': '1',
+    'reqVersion': '1',
+    'protocolVersion': 1,

-    'operation': {
+    'data': {
-        'type': '1'
-        'dest': 'N22KY2Dyvmuu2PyyqSFKue',
+        'did': 'N22KY2Dyvmuu2PyyqSFKue',
         'role': '101',
         'verkey': '31V83xQnJDkZTSvm796X4MnzZFtUc96Tq6GJtuVkFQBE'
     },

-    'identifier': 'L5AD5g65TDQr1PPHHRoiGf',
+    'reqMetadata': {
-    'reqId': 1514213797569745,
+        'reqId': 1514215425836443,
-    'protocolVersion': 1,
+        'senderDid': 'L5AD5g65TDQr1PPHHRoiGf',
-    'signature': '49W5WP5jr7x1fZhtpAhHFbuUDqUYZ3AKht88gUjrz8TEJZr5MZUPjskpfBFdboLPZXKjbGjutoVascfKiMD5W7Ba',
+        'signature': '4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd',
+        'multiSignature': null
+    }
 }
 ```